-(h) Goodwill
+(g) Goodwill

-Goodwill represents the excess of the purchase price over the fair value of net assets of businesses acquired.
+Goodwill represents the excess of the purchase price over the fair value of net assets in business combinations.
 The carrying amount of goodwill is reviewed annually to determine if facts and circumstances suggest that assets may be impaired.
-As of December 31, 2019 and 2018, management believes that no impairment existed.
+As of December 31, 2020 and 2019, management believes that no impairment existed.